thunderz99/java-cosmos/README.md

       "age >=", 20, // see cosmosdb compare operators
-      "middleName OR firstName STARTSWITH", "H", // see cosmosdb STARTSWITH "desciption CONTAINS", "Project manager",// see cosmosdb CONTAINS "tagIds ARRAY_CONTAINS", "T001", // see cosmosdb ARRAY_CONTAINS "tagIds ARRAY_CONTAINS_ANY", List.of("T001", "T002"), // see cosmosdb EXISTS "tags ARRAY_CONTAINS_ALL name", List.of("Java", "React"), // see cosmosdb EXISTS
+      "middleName OR firstName STARTSWITH", "H", // see cosmosdb STARTSWITH "desciption CONTAINS", "Project manager",// see cosmosdb CONTAINS "certificates IS_DEFINED", true, // see cosmosdb IS_DEFINED "families.villa IS_DEFINED", false, // see cosmosdb IS_DEFINED "tagIds ARRAY_CONTAINS", "T001", // see cosmosdb ARRAY_CONTAINS
+      "tagIds ARRAY_CONTAINS_ANY", List.of("T001", "T002"), // see cosmosdb EXISTS
+      "tags ARRAY_CONTAINS_ALL name", List.of("Java", "React"), // see cosmosdb EXISTS